-The main contribution of our approach addresses three main questions to build a scheduling strategy: How must the phases for information exchange, decision and sensing be planned over time?
+The main contribution of our approach addresses three main questions to build a scheduling strategy.
+We give a brief answer to these three questions to describe our approach before going into details in the subsequent sections.
+How must the phases for information exchange, decision and sensing be planned over time?
 Our algorithm divides the time line into a number of rounds.
 Each round contains 4 phases: Information Exchange, Leader Election, Decision, and Sensing.